-CASPer helps ITE programs meet the AITSL Selection Guidelines for assessing non-academic criteria
+CASPer helps ITE programs meet the AITSL Selection Guidelines for assessing and selecting based on non-academic criteria

 - Communication, resiliency, self-awareness, empathy, collaboration, compassion, and enthusiasm.
 These are skills necessary for teacher success but impossible to assess based on academic abilities alone.
 AITSL has set forth a requirement for all Initial Teacher Education (ITE) programs across Australia to objectively measure these competencies at the admissions level.

 - By providing a data-driven assessment of an applicant’s non-academic criteria, CASPer offers ITE programs the ability to select applicants who will succeed inside and outside the classroom.

 - CASPer’s evidence-based approach meets AITSL’s accreditation requirements and gives ITE programs a more holistic view of applicants’ non-academic skills.
 With situational judgement based questions, which focus on the “why” of the response instead of a “right or wrong” model, an applicant can truly demonstrate their people skills and unique approach to managing complex situations.

 Many academic programs can benefit from gaining unique insights into their applicants

 - Professional programs such as engineering, business, and law, can all benefit from objectively measuring their applicants’ professionalism and personal characteristics critical to success in the program and after graduation as a professional.